-As at December 31, 2021, as a privately held company, the Company's share price does not have sufficient historical volatility to adequately assess the fair value of the share option grants.
+As a privately held company, the Company's share price did not have sufficient historical volatility to adequately assess the fair value of the share option grants.
 As a result, management considered the historical volatility of other comparable publicly traded companies and, based on this analysis, concluded that a volatility of 75% was appropriate for the valuation of our share options.